You are on: darsys.com

 - Book Row as I call it.
 Exit at Tottenham

 Court tube.
-Go down Tottenham Court Road towards Foley's
+Go down Tottenham Court Road towards Foyle's

 the second largest retail bookstore on the planet -- the first